spren9er/gfm-pdf/README.md

 # gfm-pdf

-Convert GFM (GitHub Flavored Markdown) documents to PDF using `wkhtmltopdf`.
+Export GFM (GitHub Flavored Markdown) documents to PDF using `wkhtmltopdf`.
+The package is intended to generate a high-quality and professional GitHub flavored PDF (or HTML page), whose content is copyable and where links are clickable, i.e. where pages are **not** only images.

 ## Requirements